 In order to participate in the USDA Food Program, we are required to serve milk at breakfast and lunch.
-As per the USDA, all of our preschoolers and pre-kindergarteners are served 1% or non-fat cow's milk.
-Our milk is mostly purchased from Costco.
+As per the USDA, all of our one-year-olds are served whole milk and two-year-olds are served 1% or non-fat cow's milk.
+Our milk is mostly purchased locally from Edaleen Dairy.

 Parents will often come to us with a desire to substitute their child's milk for another alternative.
-You may substitute your child's milk with any lactose free milk (i.e. Lactaid) or organic milk without a doctor's note.
+You may substitute your child's milk with any lactose free milk (i.e. Lactaid), organic milk, or breast milk without a doctor's note.
 Please be sure to replace your child's milk frequently.
 You can also substitute cow's milk with four brands of approved soy milk: 8th Continent Soymilk (original or vanilla), Pacific Ultra Soy (plain or vanilla), Great Value Original Soymilk, and Kirkland Original Soymilk (plain).
 All other soy brands and any other form of milk (rice, coconut, goat, breast, etc.) are required to get a note from your doctor.
 Please see the director for an appropriate form for your child's doctor to fill out.
 We are unable to serve almond milk because of our center's nut-free policy.